 Homemade All-Purpose Cleaner Recipe: A DIY Guide

 • 1 teaspoon Dawn dish soap

-Step 1: Measure out ½ cup of white vinegar, ¼ cup of olive oil (doesn’t need to be extra virgin, cheaper versions will do just fine), 1 tablespoon of lemon juice, and (optional) one tablespoon of vegetable glycerin.
+Step 1: Measure ½ cup white vinegar, ¼ cup olive oil, 1 tablespoon lemon juice, and (optional) 1 tablespoon vegetable glycerin.

-Step 2: Add the measured ingredients to a glass spray bottle and swish to combine them.
+Step 2: Combine in a glass spray bottle and swish.

-Step 3: If you want, add a few drops of lemon essential oil and swish again.
+Step 3: Optionally add a few drops of lemon essential oil.

+Homemade All-Purpose Cleaner Recipe: A DIY Guide